C4Wiz/tinymediamanager4-docker/README.md

 Based on Debian 11.

-Tested and working on Synology and QNAP, but should work on any x86_64 devices.
+Tested and working on unRAID 6.10.0rc4, but should work on any x86_64 devices.

 Thanks to @jlesage for a great base image for GUI apps.